Reviewing RealReal (REAL) and Its Rivals

 |$32.37 million

-RealReal’s competitors have higher revenue and earnings than RealReal.
-RealReal is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+RealReal’s rivals have higher revenue and earnings than RealReal.
+RealReal is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Profitability

-This table compares RealReal and its competitors’ net margins, return on equity and return on assets.
+This table compares RealReal and its rivals’ net margins, return on equity and return on assets.

 |Net Margins